 A comprehensive survey of the history of life and major events in the physical development of Earth as interpreted from rocks and fossils.
-Must be taken concurrently with a laboratory section.
+Laboratory activities will induce methods used by scientists to interpret the history of life and major events in the physical development of Earth from rocks and fossils.
 Prerequisite: GEOL 1403 Physical Geology